- Personal Finance»

 - Investing in Stocks, Bonds, Real Estate, More

-Why an APOD Is Popular With Real Estate Investment Plus Tips To Construct One!
+Why an APOD Is Such a Popular Real Estate Investment Report

 An APOD (or Annual Property Operating Data) is essentially a real estate investment income and expense statement real estate investors and analysts routinely use as a guide to evaluate rental property performance.